stevehalliwell/ulox-work/README.md

 - [Class Sugar](#class-sugar).
 - An Instance is an Environment.
 - print is no longer a statement.
 It's now a function in the LoxCoreLibrary.
+- Globals are in an instance, rather than an environment and bind themselves with the name 'Globals'.
+Allows for adding to globals from lower deeper scopes.

 ## Class Sugar
 The added keywords in class declarations minimise the amount of plumbing required to do basic things.